OpenNMS/alec/INSTALL.md

 * RHEL/CentOS 7.x or greater
 * Java 8
-* An instance OpenNMS Horizon 24.0.0
+* An instance OpenNMS Horizon 24.0.0 from the `features/sextant` branch
 * A Kafka broker (or cluster) running Kafka 0.11.x or greater
 * A copy of the latest OCE plugin RPMs
    * Download these artifacts from the latest build on https://circleci.com/gh/OpenNMS/oce/tree/master